 In some cases, a deficiency in proline may be responsible for a higher susceptibility to tears or strains of soft tissues.
 A lack of this amino acid may also lead to slower than average healing times.
 For these reasons it’s often recommended to take a proline supplement following a soft tissue injury to enhance collagen production and accelerate healing.

-Dietary sources of l-proline
+Dietary sources of proline

 It’s important to check with a doctor before taking any supplements.
-High amino acid intake generates higher waste products and this needed to be removed by the kidneys and liver.
+High amino acid intake generates higher waste products and this needs to be removed by the kidneys and liver.